Alun Gwynne Jones, Baron Chalfont: Political life

 Entering politics, he was a minister in the Foreign and Commonwealth Office from 1964 to 1970 and from 1964 was appointed to the Privy Council.

 He was created Baron Chalfont, of Llantarnam in the County of Monmouthshire on 11 November 1964.
 Following the death of Lord Shawcross in 2003, his life peerage was the most senior extant, and Lord Chalfont was placed higher in the order of precedence than four hereditary barons whose inherited titles were created after his.

 On 27 March 1967, in the House of Lords, Chalfont became the spokesman for Harold Wilson's Labour Party Government's attempt to divest Britain of the Falkland Islands.
-In November 1968 Chalfont travelled to the Falklands to canvas the people, and try to persuade them of the merit of becoming Argentine citizens.
+In November 1968 Chalfont travelled to the Falklands to canvass the people, and try to persuade them of the merit of becoming Argentine citizens.
 He was sent away in no doubt that the islanders wished to remain British, but, on his return to Britain, he reported, "I do not believe that the Falkland Islands can continue to exist for many years, as they are presently constituted.
 I believe one day that the Falkland Islands may be prepared to choose Argentine sovereignty.
 We must at all costs avoid giving the impression that we want to get rid of them, since that would set up precisely the reaction we would want to avoid."

 Chalfont resigned from the Labour Party in the early 1970s.
 He declared his resignation a "decision of personal and political principle".
-In October 1974, just after Labour won a second general election that year, he stated in an interview with the BBC journalist Robin Day: "I had hoped for a realignment of the politics of the radical left in this country and I believed when I left the Labour Party that a great success by the Liberal Party in this election could have helped that forward."
+In October 1974, just after Labour won a second general election that year, he stated in an interview with the BBC journalist Robin Day: "I had hoped for a realignment of the politics of the radical left in this country and I believed when I left the Labour Party that a great success by the Liberal Party in this election could have helped that forward".
 In 1979 Lord Chalfont was one of a group of ex-Labour politicians who defected to support the Conservatives and Margaret Thatcher at the general election.
+He contributed an article on The Strategic Defence Initiative to the Conservative Monday Club's October 1985 Conservative Party Conference issue of their newspaper, Right Ahead.

 Chalfont was the author of several military history books on subjects including the Napoleonic Wars.

-He contributed an article on The Strategic Defence Initiative to the Conservative Monday Club's October 1985 Conservative Party Conference issue of their newspaper, Right Ahead.

-Chalfont is a former chairman of the Radio Authority which regulated commercial radio in the UK until its role was absorbed by Ofcom.
+Chalfont was a former chairman of the Radio Authority which regulated commercial radio in the UK until its role was absorbed by Ofcom.
 He set up the Institute for the Study of Terrorism with Jillian Becker in 1985.

 Lord Chalfont retired from the House of Lords on 10 November 2015.